pytask-dev/pytask/docs/tutorials/how_to_clean.rst

 How to clean
 ============

-At some point, project are cluttered with obsolete files.
-For example, a product was renamed and the old version still exists.
+At some point, projects are cluttered with obsolete files.
+For example, a product of a task was renamed and the old version still exists.

 To clean some directory from files which are not known by pytask, enter the directory and type